db42/munshi/Readme.md

 - generate first version of from information parsed from form 16, - DONE
 - API to give JSON - DONE
 - perfect logic to parse information mentioned in form 16 - use own json from last year - DONE
-- add validation
-- json renderer in client and ability to update fields in json
-- Document Portal - link upload doc
-- Document Portal - view docs
-- parse form 26AS
-- India CG
 - US equity - DONE, validate the computations
 - handle currency format from US Equity - DONE
 - update period for CG gain from US Equity - DONE
 - handle sectionFA from US Equity - DONE
-- handle peak logic, conversion to INR - WIP
+- handle peak logic, conversion to INR - DONE
 - verify the computations for sectionFA - WIP
 - support for previous ITR in the computations for sectionFA -
 - documents portal -> view parsed data for each file
+- json renderer in client and ability to update fields in json
+- Document Portal - link upload doc
+- Document Portal - view docs
+- parse form 26AS
+- India CG
+- add validation

 # Resources
 - schema and validation rules - https://www.incometax.gov.in/iec/foportal/downloads#itr-2